And now the most scintillating two minutes in television, the latest from the political grapevine:

 Unilateral Action Must Be Taken?

-Democratic presidential candidate and former Vermont Governor Howard Dean -- who has vehemently opposed the U.S. taking -- "unilateral" action in Iraq -- is standing by a 1995 letter to then-President Clinton, published in today's USA Today, in which he insists the U.S. -- "must take unilateral action" in Bosnia due to the -- "gross atrocities committed" there.
+Democratic presidential candidate and former Vermont Governor Howard Dean (search) -- who has vehemently opposed the U.S. taking -- "unilateral" action in Iraq -- is standing by a 1995 letter to then-President Clinton, published in today's USA Today, in which he insists the U.S. -- "must take unilateral action" in Bosnia due to the -- "gross atrocities committed" there.

 According to Dean's campaign, Dean believes unilateral action can be appropriate when it involves: defending our country and its allies after attack, defending our country and its allies when there is clear evidence of an imminent threat, or dealing with cases of imminent humanitarian catastrophe.
 Dean's campaign did not explain why some of these applied to Bosnia in 1995, but not Saddam Hussein's Iraq.